1ohm/AirgunCircuit/README.md

 # AirgunCircuit
-This data for DesignSparkPCB.
+This data can use at DesignSparkPCB.
 I use it for Air soft gun Circuit.